ericjiang107/Capstone-Project/README.md

 **`Day 7:`**
 Added more changes to the nav bar and filter search bar.
 Found a work around to parse through different set names for differnt cards specific to the designated set and display their information.
+Finally fixed google authentication signin (solution: uninstalled everything for the 6th time and reinstalled again...suprsingly it worked...).
+Updated filter options and fixed issue of filter referesh on set cards update.
+Finaliazed chart with price points for each card set as well...
+Today was a really good day.